 Implementing effective firewall configurations

 Achieving PCI DSS compliance involves installing network firewalls and configuring them effectively to protect sensitive cardholder data and mitigate potential threats.
-This requires a comprehensive approach that includes defining clear security policies, segmenting your network, integrating advanced detection systems, and conducting regular assessments and updates.
+This requires a comprehensive approach that includes defining clear security policies, segmenting your network, integrating advanced detection systems, and using a HIPAA-compliant firewall for added protection.

 Below are the best practices for configuring a PCI DSS-compliant firewall: